-Barlates: Loop Extreme is another collection of workouts by Linda Wooldridge that all, you guessed it, use a loop.
+Barlates: Loop Extreme is another collection of workouts by Linda Wooldridge that all, you guessed it, use a resistance loop/booty band.
 There are 4 workouts on this DVD and if you use them all, you will hit your lower body from every angle plus get some intense core work.
 The titles of the workouts are Inner Thighs, Outer Thighs, Quads & Glutes and Abs.
 And each workout uses one loop to work the titled muscle group.
 These are advanced workouts.
 However, you can make these workouts grow with you.
 Since they are all high rep, you could start using no loop then use a light loop and then keep progressing to heavier loops.
 Then, if you’re really a glutton for punishment, buy Linda’s next level workout: Double Loop Series which hits all the same muscle groups using two loops (but I’m sure she uses different exercises).
 No thank you, Linda.
 One loop was plenty challenging for me!
 Unless you are crazy advanced with mat work (like Linda is), I would suggest having loops of multiple strengths.
 I used 3 different loops when doing these workouts–a light one, a medium one and a heavy one.

 And as an FYI, all of the lower body workouts are also available on YouTube for free.
 The Abs one probably is, too, but I didn’t search for it.
 I am not linking to the free versions, but just giving an FYI that they exist.